 The money comes from a variety of sources such as fines, penalty assessments, fees and restitution owed to crime victims.
-The list of names can be obtained at www.sccgov.org, under the "Hot Items" tab.
+The list of names can be found at www.sccgov.org, under the "Hot Items" tab.

 As Santa Clara County's central collection agency, the Department of Revenue collects for services provided by many of the county's departments and for Santa Clara County Superior Court.